Skip to Content

 The only wine you don’t need to store horizontally is sparkling wine.
 Sparkling wine has air pressure within the bottle that keeps the wine carbonated.

-Putting it horizontal may affect the air pressure within the bottle, so you want to store it vertically.
+Putting it horizontally may affect the air pressure within the bottle, so you want to store it vertically.
 It won’t explode or anything if you store it horizontally, it just may not be as carbonated when you open it.

 Do I Have To Store Wine Horizontally?